mikelor/jasper2/_posts/2023-01-03-three-years-of-tsathroughput.md

 logo: assets/images/ghost.png
 author: mikelor
 ---

-The photos above were taken almost three years apart.
-Both are of the Alaska Airlines lobby in SEA.
-The left one is from my March 22, 2020 flight to LAS, I was just one of the 7,642 passengers to be screened by TSA in SEA that day, a far cry from the 55,933 passengers screened on the same day one year prior.
-The one on the right is from my most recent trip through SEA on Christmas Day 2022 when 44,527 passengers were screened by TSA.
+These photos taken almost 2 years apart illustrate the drastic dropoff and dramatic comeback in air travel passenger volume.
+Yet even these pictures have difficulty in conveying just how fast and far those volumes dropped.

 How do I know this?
 Well, it turns out that the TSA publishes the number of passengers screened at all domestic airports on a regular basis.
 They make information available on their [Freedom of Information Act (FOIA) Reading Room website](https://www.tsa.gov/foia/readingroom).
 During the pandemic, as a sort of deranged therapy, I started tracking the TSA Throughput on a regular basis.
-This took a bit of work however, as the TSA only publishes their data in PDF format which makes it difficult to do any form of statistical analyis (more on this later).
+This took a bit of work however, as the TSA only publishes their data in PDF format (more on this later).

+Both are of the Alaska Airlines lobby in SEA.
+The left one is from my March 22, 2020 flight to LAS, I was just one of the 7,642 passengers to be screened by TSA in SEA that day, a far cry from the 55,933 passengers screened on the same day one year prior.
+The one on the right is from my most recent trip through SEA on Christmas Day 2022 when 44,527 passengers were screened by TSA.

 Let's take a look at small animation of TSA Throughput for the entire country during the height of the pandemic (it's pretty depressing).